 The Selection Committee is comprised of

-- two tenured professors named by the Executive Vice Chancellor's Office
+- One tenured professor named by the Executive Vice Chancellor's Office

-- the Associate Vice Chancellor for Academic Affairs will serve as an ex-officio non-voting member.
-He or she will chair the committee and provide the necessary support for the committee and selection process
+- The Associate Vice Chancellor for Academic Affairs will serve as an ex-officio non-voting member.
+They will chair the committee and provide the necessary support for the committee and selection process